alfiam420/alfiam420/README.md

-# Hi there, I'm lfian
+# Hi there, I'm alfian
 ## About me:
 - 🔭 I’m currently working as call center shopee
 - 🌱 I’m currently learning Python and Javascript